-Port Hotel is located on the Eastbourne seafront and offers a modern restaurant with outdoor dining and menus that celebrate the best of Sussex and its surrounds.
-Port Eastbourne’s restaurant is a place to relax with friends and family, enjoy fantastic food, delicious drinks and bask in the incredible sea views.
+Port Hotel is located on the Eastbourne seafront and offers a modern Sussex restaurant with outdoor dining and menus that celebrate the best of Sussex and its surrounds.
+Port Hotel’s Eastbourne restaurant is a place to relax with friends and family, enjoy fantastic food, delicious drinks and bask in the incredible sea views.

 The positioning of Port Hotel really couldn’t be any better.
 Set on Royal Parade in Eastbourne, a road that spans the town’s stunning stretch of coastline.
 It truly is a striking part of Sussex.
 Eastbourne has a Pier, many independent eateries and dozens of charity shops, just like Brighton.
 However, unlike Brighton, Eastbourne is still relatively quiet (in comparison).
 Peaceful coastal walks and undiscovered treasures await the (not so) intrepid explorer.